Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_4/note.md

 // is "2" the same as 2???
 // the answer is yes and no
 // javascript is javascript
-// yes because the value (look) are the same... they are all 'two'
+// yes because the values (look) are the same... they are all 'two'
-// however, strictly speaking, they two values are of different types
+// however, strictly speaking, the two values are of different types
 // strTwo is a string and intTwo is a number so if we are going to compare them,
 // we have to be strict